-What they were trying to say was that there would be an increase in traffic along Gascoyne Way leading to traffic jams, high density of traffic and fumes, delayed arrivals and shorter tempers.
+What they were trying to say was that there would be an increase in traffic along Gascoyne Way leading to traffic jams, high density of traffic and fumes, delayed arrivals, longer public transport journeys and shorter tempers.

 However the general consensus formed from various council and public consultations was that overall people were in favour of it.
 See graph below.

 The HUDS study thought that permanent closure should be a long term aim but HCC have smashed that theory.

 It is no time to be rejoicing as this was as a result of the pandemic but it will be interesting to see what the effects of closure are and if they are going to be made permanent.

 Update July 2020

 The barriers have been replaced with a planter.

 This doesn’t help Hitesh in Gays Newsagents who has been plagued by Highways and all other types of roadworks ever since I can remember.